 To understand chronic absenteeism, the superintendent will work directly with the community coordinator, AmeriCorps Member, and School Social Worker using the student information system.
-Students will be assessed for individual needs according to a dashboard that tracks absenteeism at red (7%+), yellow (6.99-4.%), and green (3.99%-) levels, along with the new KiDS data tracking system from the county office of education.
+Students will be assessed for individual needs according to a dashboard that tracks absenteeism at (7%+), (6.99-4.%), and (3.99%-) levels, along with the new KiDS data tracking system from the county office of education.
 Summative data will be tracked using the CA school dashboard.
 The district is also utilizing the federal EDSCLS survey to measure school climate for staff and students grades (5-8).

-The FIA assessment will be administered in January or February 2023 to reflect and understand how the system has shifted its practices.
+The FIA assessment will be administered in annually to reflect and understand how the system has shifted its practices.